Manish-XD/designgenix/README.md

 # Designgenix

-This is a simple food delivery website that our team made in bvp-IEEE's event named Design Heist.
+This is a simple food delivery website that our team made in bvp-IEEE's UI/UX competition named Design Heist.

 # Technologies we used: